The translation of this document is outdated.

 Obligations of Associations and Foundations

-(1) In order to represent a business user or corporate website
+(1) In order to represent business users or corporate website

-user in legal proceedings, an association or foundation has the
+users in legal proceedings, an association or a foundation which

 (2) If changes have been made to the activities of an

-association or foundation due to which the association or
+association or a foundation due to which the association or

-foundation does not comply or might not comply with the
+foundation does not conform or might not conform to the

-the association or foundation wishes to withdraw its submission
+the association or foundation wishes to withdraw its request to

-to represent a business user or corporate website user in legal
+represent business users or corporate website users in legal

 proceedings, the foundation or association has the obligation to

-(3) An association or foundation shall submit electronically
+(3) The association or foundation shall submit the documents

-Paragraphs one and two of this Section which have been signed in
+referred to in Paragraphs one and two of this Section which have

-accordance with the procedures laid down in laws and regulations
+been signed in accordance with the procedures laid down in the

-regarding electronic documents by using the official electronic
+laws and regulations regarding electronic documents to the

 Section 11.2 Obligations